Are minimizers of the Onsager-Machlup functional strong posterior modes?: Severely ill-posed linear problems

-It can be shown that the posterior distribution is stable with respect to changes in the data, that is, small changes in $y$ result in small changes in the $\mu^y$ measured in Hellinger distance, see Theorem 5.30 in \cite{Kretschmann:2019}.
+\Cref{post_dist_lin_prob} shows that $\mu^y$ satisfies \cref{ass:post_dist}, and \cref{prop:phi_cont} shows that $\Phi$ satisfies \cref{ass:phi}.
+The posterior distribution is stable with respect to changes in the data, that is, small changes in $y$ result in small changes in the $\mu^y$ measured in Hellinger distance, see Theorem 5.30 in \cite{Kretschmann:2019}.
 Introducing a Gaussian prior has a stabilising effect on the considered inverse problem.